mexmanny/music-tracks-app/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3001/graphql](http://localhost:3001/graphql) to view the backend api and see the graphical interface to make graphql queries

-The page will reload when you make changes.\
 You may also see any lint errors in the console.

 ### `npm run both`